runebaas/switzerlan-rules/rules/tournaments/valorant.md

 The rules may be available in several languages.
 If the individual versions differ, the English version is considered the source of the truth.

-## Project V

-This tournament is part of Project V, the Valorant Regional Circuit for the DACH region.
-More info is available on their website: https://projectv.gg/

-Any rules not covered here are inherited from the Project V rulebook.
-They can be found here: https://projectv.gg/rules (german only)

 ## Tournament Information

 ### Tournament Platform